 - Promotion: Large competitors begin to cut back on expensive promotions designed to attract new customers and focus on reminder promotions to loyal customers.

-- Distribution: Has stabilized with few new distributors agreeing to handle product.
-For products sold at retail stores there is a noticeable reduction in shelf space devoted to the product.
+- Distribution: Overall, distribution has stabilized with few new distributors agreeing to handle product.
+For products sold at retail stores, there is a noticeable reduction in shelf space devoted to the product.

-- Profits: Companies see profits recover as demand stabilizes, pricing rises and overall marketing costs drop.
+- Profits: Companies see profits recover as demand stabilizes, prices rises, and marketing expenditure to support the product declines.

-If companies have failed to extend the PLC in the early part of the maturity stage, it is very likely the product form may never again experience growth.
-Instead the companies will continue to market the product, albeit, with little effort other than making it available to customers who have been purchasing it for some time.
+If companies have failed to extend the PLC in the early part of the Maturity stage, there is a low probability the product form will experience growth again.
+Instead, companies will continue to market the product, albeit with little effort other than making it available to customers who have been purchasing it for some time.

-By the late part of the maturity stage the companies that are still selling may no longer consider the product an important product for the future of the company, but this does not mean the product is not important.
-In fact, it may be very important for the profit it generates (a.k.a. cash cow) which is used to fund new products.
-Consequently, some attention is still paid to the product but only to insure that it is still available to those who want to purchase.
+By the late part of the Maturity stage, marketers that are still selling may no longer consider the product to be important for the future of the organization.
+However, this does not mean the product no longer holds value.
+In fact, the product may be extremely valuable for the profit it continues to generate (a.k.a. cash cow), which is then used to fund new products.
+Consequently, some attention is still paid to the product but only to ensure that it is still available for those who want to purchase.